 HANG ON A MOMENT!
-The ‘other’ Blue Poles is for sale
+The ‘other’ Blue Poles is lurking somewhere

 What am I talking about you may ask?
-I always paint TWO canvases for any commission – meaning there’s one that is available to buy if your pockets are deep enough
+I always paint TWO canvases for any commission – check out the other one you can see in the pictures.

 December brought about a sequence of layering that the painting required to give it its depth; this intermediate phase was all about building areas of colour and form.
 One thing that struck me about the original was that there was little canvas showing through.
 The volume of paint applications is bewildering.
 I knew I was going to need a lot of paint.

 I knew my enamels wouldn’t allow me the luxury of getting this done quickly so that’s why I needed to literally make every application as authentic and correct as I could then leave it alone and get on with the next one.
 Knowing when to stop and stand back has been excruciating at times.
 On a commission like this it’s easy to ruin the whole thing if I’m not careful.

 So at this stage I have several sessions of silver done, all the blue underpinning and that crucial first wave of orange.